sr-murthy/continuedfractions/docs/sources/getting-started.rst

 This is a library of standalone functions, which are summarised below.

--  :py:meth:`~continuedfractions.lib.continued_fraction_rational` - generates the (ordered) sequence of elements (coefficients) of a finite, simple continued fraction representation of a given rational number, given as a :py:class:`fractions.Fraction` object.
+-  :py:meth:`~continuedfractions.lib.continued_fraction_rational` - generates the (ordered) sequence of elements (coefficients) of a unique, finite, simple continued fraction of a given rational number, given as a :py:class:`fractions.Fraction` object.
--  :py:meth:`~continuedfractions.lib.continued_fraction_real` - generates the sequence of elements of a finite, simple, continued fraction representation of a real number, given as a single :py:class:`int`, :py:class:`float`, :py:class:`fractions.Fraction`, :py:class:`decimal.Decimal` object, or an :py:class:`int` pair and/or :py:class:`fractions.Fraction` pair, representing the numerator and non-zero denominator, respectively, of the number.
+-  :py:meth:`~continuedfractions.lib.continued_fraction_real` - generates the sequence of elements of a simple continued fraction of a real number, given as a single :py:class:`int`, :py:class:`float`, :py:class:`fractions.Fraction`, :py:class:`decimal.Decimal` object, or an :py:class:`int` pair and/or :py:class:`fractions.Fraction` pair, representing the numerator and non-zero denominator, respectively, of the number.
+- :py:meth:`~continuedfractions.lib.fraction_from_elements` - returns a :py:class:`fractions.Fraction` object given a sequence of elements of a (finite) simple continued fraction.
--  :py:meth:`~continuedfractions.lib.convergent` - returns the ``k``-th convergent (for a positive integer :math:`k`) of a (finite) simple continued fraction representation of a number, from a sequence of its elements; the convergent is returned as a :py:class:`fractions.Fraction` object.
+-  :py:meth:`~continuedfractions.lib.convergent` - returns the ``k``-th convergent (for a positive integer :math:`k`) from a sequence of elements of a (finite) simple continued fraction; the convergent is returned as a :py:class:`fractions.Fraction` object.
 -  :py:meth:`~continuedfractions.lib.mediant` - returns the ``k``-th left or right mediant of two rational numbers, given as :py:class:`fractions.Fraction` objects; the mediant is returned as a :py:class:`fractions.Fraction` object.

 .. _getting-started.package-structure.continuedfractions_continuedfraction: